Chart Color Schemes

 An assessment of population growth drivers in East Bunbury reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population of the East Bunbury statistical area (Lv2) is around 4,351, reflecting an increase of 332 people since the 2021 Census.
-The 2021 Census reported a population of 4,019 in the area.
-This growth was inferred from AreaSearch's estimate of the resident population at 4,267, following examination of the latest ERP data release by the ABS (June 2024), and an additional 15 validated new addresses since the Census date.
-The current population density is 1,236 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Over the past decade, from 2012 to 2022, East Bunbury has shown resilient growth patterns with a compound annual growth rate of 1.0%.
+As of February 2026, the estimated population of the suburb of East Bunbury is around 4,366.
+This figure reflects an increase of 347 people since the 2021 Census, which reported a population of 4,019.
+The change is inferred from AreaSearch's estimation of the resident population at 4,267 in June 2024, based on the latest ERP data release by the ABS and an additional 29 validated new addresses since the Census date.
+This level of population results in a density ratio of 1,240 persons per square kilometer, which is above average national levels assessed by AreaSearch.
+Over the past decade, East Bunbury has shown resilient growth patterns with a compound annual growth rate of 1.0%, outperforming the Rest of WA.
 Overseas migration contributed approximately 39.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-According to these projections, an above median population growth is expected for national non-metropolitan areas like East Bunbury.
-By 2041, the area is projected to increase by 834 persons, reflecting a gain of 19.4% in total over the 17 years.
+For areas not covered by this data, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
+Looking ahead, demographic trends project an above median population growth for non-metropolitan areas nationally.
+Based on aggregated SA2-level projections, the suburb of East Bunbury is expected to expand by 754 persons to reach a total of 5,120 by 2041, reflecting an increase of 17.3% over the 17-year period.

 Frequently Asked Questions - Population